qmk/qmk_firmware/users/ericgebhart/readme.md

 Give it a layer name and/or mods to match on, and the clockwise and counter clockwise keycodes to send.

+I used LEFT and RIGHT, but really it's just 0-N, but I happen to have one on the left and one on the right.
+If you have one, use 0 or LEFT.

 The code scans the entries for layers matches first, checking for a match for mods.
 If an encoder entry is not found it then scans for entries with layer set to LAYER_NONE.